 Ref Name / Organisation Document Section Para / Policy / Table / Map / Figure Requested Modification Council Response Requested Mod Agreed?
-Yes/No Proposed Mod Ref No. to be strengthened so it protects existing amenity and allows for reasonable expansion and housing is for locals who will reside full time in the village.
+Proposed Mod Ref No. riguic to be strongthened so it protects existing amonity and allows Yes/No to be strengthened so it protects existing amenity and allows for reasonable expansion and housing is for locals who will reside full time in the village.
 PC110 NNDC Whole Document Various The District Council has identified a range of basic issues throughout the plan which are viewed as logical corrections to phrasing, grammar, spelling or pagination.
 While insignificant in their individual capacity, when corrected these will cumulatively help to improve the overall integrity, robustness and effectiveness of the Plan.
 The Council recommends that these are accepted en bloc.
 The proposed changes are tabled at the end of Schedule 4.
 Conclusion Agree to requested modifications.
 Yes PMIN/MISC/01